khodor14/Cdbgtricks/README.md

 	 -of	 output in fasta format
 	 -ob	 output in binary format
 	--output_file_name[-o] the name of the output file
 	-v verbosity
+[PARAMETERS]: query

+	-h[--help]	 prints this help message
+	--input_graph[-ig]	 the path to the pangenome graph in gfa/fasta/binary format --query_reads[-qr]	 the path to the to the read query set in fasta format --k_mer_size[-k] the size of the k-mer
+	--minimizer_size[-m] the size of the minimizer (m<k) --smallest_merge[-s]	 the threshold for merging buckets (all buckets with size smaller this threshold are merged) --log_super_bucket[-l]	 log2 of the number of files to be used -it	 the input is in text format (fasta/GFA)
+	 -ib	 the input is in binary format
+	--load_index[-li] the path to the saved index --ratio[-r]	 the ratio of read k-mers that should be found in the graph --output_file_name[-o]the name of the output file
+	-v verbosity
 ```
 ### Examples